If you have a question about studying English at Regent’s, we may have answered it here. For more information, please get in touch via email.

 Are course materials provided?

-Course materials (which includes one coursebook) will be provided.
+Course materials (that includes one course book) will be provided.
 If you move levels during your course, you will be asked to purchase the second coursebook at your own expense.
 Apart from that, students only need to bring a pen and a notebook, or a laptop, for note taking.

 Do I get a certificate when I complete a course?